oVirt/ovirt-site/source/release/3.3.1/index.html.md

 The [vnic profiles](Features/Vnic_Profiles) feature was developed as a requirement for the Network QoS feature.
 Users can now limit the inbound and outbound network traffic on a virtual NIC level by applying profiles which define custom properties such as port mirroring or quality of service (QoS).

+**Important note:**

+This feature has been identified as an area of specific attention for beta testing.

 ### Neutron Host Deploy

 It is now possible to specify a Neutron external network provider when re-installing a host in order to configure it for Neutron networking (rather than only when deploying a new one).